 It seems like the only fictional futures we see these days fall on the post-apocalyptic side of the spectrum

 .
 And look, I'm not saying that we should all stop recycling in the vague hope that the future will fix itself.
 I'm not even saying that we should stop reading YA novels in which sexy teens save a ravaged planet.
 I just think it's OK to read about an optimistic future every once in a while.
 After all, we can't strive for what we can't imagine.

 Positive visions of the future give us a goal to fight for.
 So if you're in the market for something less dystopic and more utopic, here are a few books to check out:

-In many ways, Islandia is another "too good to be true" utopia.
+Islandia is another "too good to be true" utopia.
 But this time, the author has spent decades carefully building a fictional culture that just sounds so much better than anything humanity has managed to create yet.
 It's a more nuanced world, and fully fleshed out.
 Reading Islandia is like actually glimpsing a remarkable, undiscovered country (or perhaps a gentler future for the human race).
+Click here to buy.